Want to know more? — Subscribe

 As all first versions, MVPs are there to test the concept and whether the idea can find footing in the market.

-The length of this stage depends on the depth of groundwork done in Discovery, typically more than two months.
+The length of this stage depends on the depth of groundwork done in product discovery, typically more than two months.
 It's important to remember that from a business perspective, making it exist and putting it out there is much more important than making it perfect.
 Therefore, MVPs are notoriously buggy and lacking in features.
 Which brings us to the next phase:

 After launch, work on support and further development begins.
 The QA team works through existing bugs, while BAs work on the flow of the product and figure out the next steps.
 At this stage, the developer team is sometimes smaller than the original developer team, but their work on the app continues in a similar vein, same as designers.